Azure-Samples/ms-identity-python-django-tutorial/README.md

 ## Overview

-This sample demonstrates a Python Django webapp that authenticates users with Azure Active Directory B2C (Azure AD B2C) using the the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+This sample demonstrates a Python Django web app that authenticates users with Azure Active Directory B2C (Azure AD B2C) using the the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).

 ## Scenario

-1. The Web application uses **MSAL for Python** to sign-in a user and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD B2C**.
+1. The web application uses **MSAL for Python** to sign-in a user and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD B2C**.
 1. The **ID Token** proves that the user has successfully authenticated against an **Azure AD B2C** tenant.
 1. The web application protects one of its routes according to user's authentication status.
 1. The user can sign up for a new account, reset password, or edit user profile information using B2C [user-flows](https://docs.microsoft.com/azure/active-directory-b2c/user-flow-overview)